kannankumar/Shloka/README.md

 Shloka
 ======

-Interactive Learning Management System (iLearningMS)
+Interactive Learning Management System (iLearningMS).
+Teachers can add subjects, chapters and resources for those subjects which will be shown on the portal.

 ##Apps: